TORAH – the BREAD OF LIFE

 How I love your Torah!

 In Israel, and synagogues worldwide, once a year – on Simchat Torah – all the Torah scrolls are removed from the Ark and are lovingly passed from person to person as the congregation sing joyfully and dance seven times around the central bima.
-The scrolls are dressed in beautifully embroidered robes, and crowned with ornately designed gold or silver crowns – they truly represent the living Word who became flesh and for whom we all longingly wait…who will return as the King of kings and establish the Kingdom of God from Jerusalem to the ends of the earth.
+The scrolls are dressed in beautifully embroidered robes, and crowned with ornately designed gold or silver crowns – they represent the Mashiach for whom we all longingly wait…who will one day reign as king and establish the Kingdom of God from Jerusalem to the ends of the earth.

 - *Cf. Mashiach ben Yosef